sashathelambo/claude-code-prompt/README.md

-# claude-code-prompt Plaintext with XML-style tags
+# claude-code-prompts with plaintext with XML-style tags

 This is my Claude Code system prompt (What I put in my `CLAUDE.md` file).